-- (c) that Plaintiff and Group Members they were not, or were not required to be, in attendance at a hospital to carry out functions that they had been called upon to perform on behalf of the Defendant during any such time; - (d) further or alternatively, that any attendance at a hospital during any such time was of their own volition. - 52.
-The Plaintiff and Group Members did not correct any mistake in the assumptions set out in subparagraph 51(c) and, further or alternatively, 51(d) above (unapproved or unclaimed time assumptions), despite being under a duty to do so: - (a) by reason of their contractual obligations set out in subparagraphs 44(b) to (d) above; - (b) further or alternatively, because, by reason of the matters in paragraphs 44 to 50 above: - the Plaintiff and Group Members knew, or should reasonably have known, that the Defendant would be induced by the acts or omissions referred to in subparagraphs 51(a) to er (b) above to make the unapproved or unclaimed time assumptions; and - (ii) a reasonable person would have expected the Plaintiff and Group Members to correct any mistake in those assumptions by submitting a claim in accordance with the applicable Employee Arrangements Policy Directive and their employment contract, or otherwise informing the Defendant that they were working or had worked outside their ordinary hours of work. - 53.
-In the circumstances set out in paragraph 52 above, to the extent the Plaintiff or Group Members engaged in the conduct in subparagraph 51(a) to er 51(b) above, it amounted to a representation by the Plaintiff and Group Members as to the matters in subparagraph 51(c) and, further or alternatively, 51(d) above (unapproved or unclaimed time representations). - 54.
-The Defendant acted in reliance on the unapproved or unclaimed time representations and the unapproved or unclaimed time assumptions, in that the Defendant, by reason of the unapproved or unclaimed time representations and the unapproved or unclaimed time assumptions:
+- 52. The Plaintiff and Group Members did not correct any mistake in the assumptions set out in subparagraph 51(c), further or alternatively, 51(d) above and, further or alternatively, 51(e) above (unapproved or unclaimed time assumptions), despite being under a duty to do so: - (a) by reason of their contractual obligations set out in subparagraphs 44(b) to (d) above; - (b) further or alternatively, because, by reason of the matters in paragraphs 44 to 50 above: - (i) the Plaintiff and Group Members knew, or should reasonably have known, that the Defendant would be induced by the acts or omissions referred to in subparagraphs 51(a) to er (b) above to make the unapproved or unclaimed time assumptions; and - (ii) a reasonable person would have expected the Plaintiff and Group Members to correct any mistake in those assumptions by submitting a claim in accordance with the applicable Employee Arrangements Policy Directive and their employment contract, or otherwise informing the Defendant that they were working or had worked outside their ordinary hours of work. - 53.
+In the circumstances set out in paragraph 52 above, to the extent the Plaintiff or Group Members engaged in the conduct in subparagraph 51(a) to er 51(b) above, it amounted to a representation by the Plaintiff and Group Members as to the matters in subparagraph 51(c), further or alternatively, 51(d) above and, further or alternatively, 51(e) above (unapproved or unclaimed time representations). - 54.
+The Defendant acted in reliance on the unapproved or unclaimed time representations and the unapproved or unclaimed time assumptions, in that the Defendant, by reason of the unapproved or unclaimed time representations and the unapproved or unclaimed time assumptions: - (a) was not aware of, and did not investigate or verify contemporaneously, any assertion that the Plaintiff or Group Members had purportedly attended at work outside their ordinary hours of work other than during the periods of Rostered Overtime and claimed paid Unrostered Overtime; - (aa) did not create or retain documents, other than as required by law, that would enable the Defendant to investigate or verify the hours worked by the Plaintiff or Group

-- (a) was not aware of, and did not investigate contemporaneously, any assertion that the Plaintiff or Group Members had purportedly attended at work outside their ordinary hours of work other than during the periods of Rostered Overtime and claimed Unrostered Overtime; - (b) did not make any payment to the Plaintiff or Group Members in relation to any purported attendance at work outside their ordinary hours of work other than during the periods of Rostered Overtime and claimed Unrostered Overtime; and - (c) did not take steps that were available to the Defendant to reduce any such time being worked by the Plaintiff and Group Members; and. - (d) did not take into account the cost, or likely cost, of any Unrostered Overtime other than Rostered Overtime and claimed Unrostered Overtime for the purpose of the Defendant's processes for obtaining and allocating funds.
+- Members, and had no opportunity to do so at a time proximate to when those hours are claimed to have been worked; - (b) was not aware of, and did not make any payment to the Plaintiff or Group Members in relation to, any purported attendance at work outside their ordinary hours of work other than during the periods of Rostered Overtime and elaimed paid Unrostered Overtime; and - (c) did not take steps that were available to the Defendant to reduce any such time being worked by the Plaintiff and Group Members; and- - (d) did not take into account the cost, or likely cost, of any Unrostered Overtime other than Rostered Overtime and claimed paid Unrostered Overtime for the purpose of the Defendant's processes for obtaining and allocating funds.